Thendral Varum Theru: Production

 Thendral Varum Theru is the directorial debut for N. G. Gowri Manohar, and Mu.
 Metha's first film as screenwriter.

 Soundtrack

 Soundtrack was composed by Ilaiyaraaja and lyrics for all songs were written by Mu.
 Metha.

 Reception

-The Indian Express praised Mu.
-Metha's writing and Ramesh Aravind's performance "consistent".
+Malini Mannath of The Indian Express praised Gowri Manohar's direction and Metha's writing, but said Ramesh Aravind was probably the only actor with a "consistent performance and characterisation".
+She felt Kasturi failed to do complete justice to her role and Rizabawa's role was not well defined.